Positive feedback: In electronics

-An electronic flip-flop, or "latch", or "bistable multivibrator", is a circuit that due to high positive feedback is not stable in a balanced or intermediate state.
+An electronic flip-flop, or "latch", or "bistable multivibrator", is a circuit that, due to high positive feedback, is not stable in a balanced or intermediate state.
 Such a bistable circuit is the basis of one bit of electronic memory.
 The flip-flop uses a pair of amplifiers, transistors, or logic gates connected to each other so that positive feedback maintains the state of the circuit in one of two unbalanced stable states after the input signal has been removed until a suitable alternative signal is applied to change the state.
 Computer random access memory (RAM) can be made in this way, with one latching circuit for each bit of memory.

 Thermal runaway occurs in electronic systems because some aspect of a circuit is allowed to pass more current when it gets hotter, then the hotter it gets, the more current it passes, which heats it some more and so it passes yet more current.
 The effects are usually catastrophic for the device in question.
-If devices have to be used near to their maximum power-handling capacity, and thermal runaway is possible or likely under certain conditions, improvements can usually be achieved by careful design.
+If devices have to be used near their maximum power-handling capacity, and thermal runaway is possible or likely under certain conditions, improvements can usually be achieved by careful design.

 A phonograph turntable is prone to acoustic feedback.

 Audio and video systems can demonstrate positive feedback.
 If a microphone picks up the amplified sound output of loudspeakers in the same circuit, then howling and screeching sounds of audio feedback (at up to the maximum power capacity of the amplifier) will be heard, as random noise is re-amplified by positive feedback and filtered by the characteristics of the audio system and the room.